There Goes Daylight Savings Time: What Can You Do About It?

 Later I learned that I – and millions of other people – are very sensitive to a lack of light and that losing an hour of light all of a sudden is quite a shock to the system.
 We know now that we suffer from seasonal affective disorder (SAD) or its less severe form – the Winter Blues.
 The solution, quite simply, is to replace the missing sunlight with bright artificial light.

 But why should you miss the extra light in the evening when you are getting it in the morning?
 Well, many of us are indoors during those morning hours and are not benefiting from the extra sunlight.
 On the other hand, if you are out and about in the morning, you might feel even better after the Daylight Savings Time shift because many people are most responsive to bright light in the morning hours.
-But whether you are a morning or an evening person, for daylight savings time 2011, I encourage you to replace the light whenever you miss it, and you will no longer need to dread the time shift.
+But whether you are a morning or an evening person, for daylight savings time this year, I encourage you to replace the light whenever you miss it, and you will no longer need to dread the time shift.
 And we can all take comfort in knowing that our children are safer on the way to school.

 Wishing you Light and Transcendence,